rtyler/brokenco.de/_posts/2025-07-16-no-way-parquet.md

-In my [previous post](/2025/06/24/low-latency-parquet.html) on the subject I wrote about the file format's novelty for semi-random data access _inside_ of a `.aparquet` file.
+In my [previous post](/2025/06/24/low-latency-parquet.html) on the subject I wrote about the file format's novelty for semi-random data access _inside_ of a `.parquet` file.
 I'm certainly wondering off the beaten path with Apache Parquet already. _Then_ this blog post kind of blew my mind: [Embedding User-Defined Indexes in Apache Parquet Files](https://datafusion.apache.org/blog/2025/07/14/user-defined-parquet-indexes/).